 - Elementary: This is for grades K through 5.
-Projects can be for an individual, or a group project of two or three students.
-More than three students would be considered a class project.
-Class project is an option only for grades K through 4.
-A teacher must register a class project.
+There are NO team projects this year due to Covid-19.
+Projects can be for an individual or for a classroom project.
+Classroom project is an option only for grades K through 4.
+A teacher must register the class project.

 - Secondary: This is for grades 6 through 12.
-Submissions can be made by individuals or as a group project for two or three students.
-Class project is not an option.
+Submissions can be made by individual students.
+Team projects are NOT an option this year.

 - Makers: This option showcases Engineering, Invention, and Models.
 Scoring rubrics follow the 2020 Missouri Learning Standards: Grade-Level Expectations AND Teach Engineering STEM curriculum for K through 12 Engineering Design Process template that emphasizes open-ended problem solving.